cbergoon/stitchdb/README.md

 Stitchd's API is inspired by tidwall/buntdb and boltdb/bolt and makes use of their elegant API design.
 Stitchd strives to add a feature set that is tailored to a high throughput and less rigidly persistent use case with seamless geolocation support.

+This has also been a great way to dive deeper into the KV/DB worl and understand the problems and some of the solutions that are currently employed to mitigate those challenges.
+Hopefully, others will find this project usefull if not for use in a project then to learn something from.

 ### Goals
 Stitchd was born out of a need to replace a legacy timeseries/geolocation package with a more robust real-time solution that could standalone as a separate service with little work.
 It needed to have separation of data or buckets, searchable